VladimirMarkelov/haku/docs/usage.md

   the application looks for files `Taskfile` or `Hakufile` and runs the first found one
 - `--feature` - set a comma separated list of custom features for a script

+## Known issues

+TODO: about cmd.exe and quotes

 ## Hakufile syntax

 ### Basics